 - Reduced contact

-- Museum admission pre-purchase ticketing is encouraged
+- Museum admission pre-purchase ticketing is strongly encouraged

 - We will continue to offer York History at Home, including online exhibitions, virtual programming, and Facebook live events as appropriate.